WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Census Ambassador Training

-A training in collaboration with Census Counts, League of Women Voters NYC, NY Counts 2020 and the New York Immigration Coalition (NYIC).
+In collaboration with Census Counts, League of Women Voters NYC, NY Counts 2020, and the New York Immigration Coalition (NYIC), WCC was proud to present a Census Ambassador Training session, led by Census Counts.
 More than 30 participants learned census facts, contemplated the best way to communicate the importance of the census, and brainstormed ways to engage their own networks.
-You can watch the training here and read more about the training here.
+Watch the training and read more about the training.

 THURSDAY MAY 21, 2020